Susan Wei

 Biography

-Susan Wei is a lecturer in the School of Mathematics and Statistics at the University of Melbourne.
-She currently holds a Discovery Early Career Researcher Award (DECRA) from the Australian Research Council (ARC) and a Visiting Faculty Researcher position at Google Deepmind in Sydney, Australia.
-Her research interests include statistics, machine learning, and deep learning.
-She is part of the Melbourne Deep Learning Group.
+Susan Wei is a lecturer (assistant professor) in the School of Mathematics and Statistics at the University of Melbourne.
+She previously held a Discovery Early Career Researcher Award (DECRA) and was a visiting faculty researcher at Google DeepMind in Sydney.
+Her research focuses on statistical machine learning, particularly in Bayesian approaches to deep learning, alongside variational inference and singular learning theory.
+She is part of the Melbourne Deep Learning Group and a founding organiser of GDG AI for Science - Australia.

 Interests